 Participants will be able to interact with all parts of the hackathon simply by joining Hopin and entering rooms for each event!

 Interested in learning more about sponsoring HackHer413 2021?

 Reach out to us at email@example.com.

 We look forward to connecting with you and your organization!

 A hackathon is an invention marathon.
 Students come together to build cool software & hardware creations over 8 hours.
 It's very beginner friendly.

 Nothing.
 Attending a hackathon is free!

 Yes.
 Only students who are currently enrolled at a college/university or have graduated in the last 12 months are eligible to attend.

 Yes!
-You are able to apply as a volunteer.
-Volunteers will still have full access to the event in exchange for helping out.
+You are able to apply as a volunteer or mentor.
+Volunteers and mentors will still have full access to the event in exchange for helping out.
 However, they will not be eligible to submit hacks for prizes.

 Yes there is.
 We enforce it very strongly.
 You can find it here.